 Different than Sapa, Mai Chau has 2 rice seasons a year.
 That means you might always see rice fields bursting with color most of the time.
 Ride your bike or hike along the narrow village roads to breathe in the fragrance of young rice and fresh mountain air and watch water buffaloes lazily resting under the shade of a big tree on the sidewalks.
 This land exudes an idyllic atmosphere that lures everyone who is looking for a peaceful hideaway for their soul.

 When you travel to a new land, you can learn a lot about its culture by exploring its food.
 Most of the dishes are well marinated with special local spicy and herbs to create a taste of place then presented on a traditional bamboo tray.
-The most popular dishes include bamboo-tubed rice, grilled pork meat, chicken soup cooked with young bamboo shoots, glutinous rice, and Mai Ha traditional wine of Mai Ha village.
+The most popular dishes include bamboo-tubed rice, grilled pork meat, chicken soup cooked with young bamboo shoots, banana blossom salad with spicy dried buffalo meat, glutinous rice, and Mai Ha traditional wine from Mai Ha village.

 While Muong people are famous for their gongs, Thai people are well known for their dances.
 Thai women dress beautifully performing traditional dances.
 That’s how the Thai tell stories or show thankfulness to God for abundant crops.
 Visitors are welcomed to join the show with local artists.